Biography

 Repetiteur, Coach and Conductor

 Following a six month contract at the English National Opera in 2007, Caroline has been invited back several times as a freelance repetiteur on the music staff at ENO working with conductors such as Ed Gardner, Mark Wigglesworth and Richard Hickox and artists including Sir John Tomlinson, Dame Ann Murray, Henry Goodman, Alfie Boe and Michael Ball on operas which include: The Marriage of Figaro, Aida, Magic Flute, Barber of Seville, Satyagraha, Parsifal, Two Boys and other works - The Gondoliers, On the Town and Kismet.
+Caroline is also a freelance rep for Glyndebourne.

 In June 2009 she was the repetiteur for conductor Charles Hazlewood on Kurt Weill’s ‘Lost in the Stars’ performed and broadcast on BBC Radio from the Queen Elizabeth Hall and was also the repetiteur for Hazlewood on Wil Gregory’s opera ‘Piccard in Space’ (March 2011).